bonadio/tanstack-start-cloudflare-workers/README.md

 - It uses Drizzle-orm and D1 as database
 - It loads cloudflare variables and bindings using a middleware
-- deferred route shows how to load data using defered and Await
+- deferred route shows how to load data using deferred and Await
 - index route loads data on the server SSR